 The painting is courtesy of the painter Baruch Nachshon – Nachshonart

-The final redemption will be a reenactment of the Exodus and the Splitting of the Red Sea.
-We might say that the Return to Zion in recent times is the beginning of the Exodus from foreign lands.
-Yet, although we have returned to our Holy Land, the Jewish People as a whole is still haunted by fear, and remains mentally enslaved to Western culture.
-The current Jewish leadership looks back at their foreign roots and asks cautiously “But, what will they say?”
-However, this approach is liable to attract the impurity of the exile to pursue us into the Land of Israel, God forbid.
+The sages teach us that the final redemption will be a reenactment of the Exodus and the Splitting of the Red Sea.
+The Return to Zion in recent times could have been the beginning of the ultimate redemption experience.
+Yet, although we returned to our Holy Land, the Jewish People remains haunted by fear.
+We have not yet experienced the Splitting of the Red Sea.
+The State of Israel remains psychologically captive to Western culture.
+Jewish leadership looks back at their foreign roots and asks apprehensively, “But, what will they say?”
+This approach attracts the exile to pursue us into the Land of Israel.

-When reading Shema we proclaim out loud, “God is one,” but the world around us remains full of disorder.
-At this stage of the proceedings, we are afraid of the impurity of the evil inclination, which still pursues us, which is why we are warned in the third paragraph of the Shema, “Do not stray after it.”
+In the first verse of Shema we proclaim out loud, “God is one,” yet the world around us remains full of disorder.
+While we say the Shema, we close our eyes to this world of falsity that conceals Divinity, so that it will not confuse us.
+Like the Egyptians who chased the Jewish People after the Exodus, at this stage of prayer, the evil inclination still pursues us.
+The third paragraph of the Shema warns us, “Do not stray after it.”
 In the Shema we speak about God (in the third person), but we do not yet speak to God.

 Taking this allegory of prayer as redemption one step further, we note that there were two stages to the revelation at the Red Sea:

 - The sea split, the Jewish People walked through it and the Egyptians drowned;

 - The Jewish People saw the Egyptians dead at the seashore and spontaneously broke out in a song of praise to God.
 Until that moment, the Israelites did not believe that they had been saved from the Egyptians.
 Once their doubts were dismissed, they were released from their paranoia and sang God’s praises.